getbraincloud/braincloud-docs/release/2015-01-14-release-2-2-0/index.md

 - Segments - Now you can target only test users to be included in a segment.
 This allows for segments to be more easily tested before they're launched
 - Misc fixes and improvements

 We've continued to improve the documentation in our Apidocs portal.
-As usual, you can check it out by visiting: [http://apidocs.braincloudservers.com/](http://apidocs.braincloudservers.com/)
+As usual, you can check it out by visiting: [brainCloud Docs](/learn/introduction/)